 To avoid total chaos, I had each guest pick a number out of a hat to determine “shopping” order.
 We went in order and each person had a chance to browse through the loot and pick 1-2 items they loved.
 Once everyone had taken their turn, we all browsed together and it was a fun free for all.
 However you decide to organize your swap, make sure the guidelines are clear and as fair as possible so each guest has a chance to snag a few favorites to take home.

 Every party needs some good food and refreshments, music, and decor.
 I love offering a signature cocktail and making sure there are a few non-alcoholic drinks on hand as well.
 In terms of food, small light bites are best for a clothing swap so that guests can keep their hands free while they score some loot!
 If cooking is not your bag, a variety of nuts, cheeses, and crudités pair well with a selection of mini sweets or candies.
 About an hour before guests arrive I like to turn on some tunes, set out fresh flowers and light a few candles.
 It’s the little things!

 Inevitably, there will be unclaimed clothing at the end of your party.
 Do yourself a favor and connect with a non-profit or charity in advance so you can arrange a donation right after your event.
 If you have a big haul to giveaway, your local charity may even do a free pick up.

 Looking for more closet makeover inspiration?
-Check out my latest collaboration with Rue Magazine: 5 Simple Steps to a Streamlined and Stylish Closet.
+Check out my Closet Makeover program.